Table of Contents

 4. Insufficient depth of concrete over rebars

 Lower depth mostly causes the exposure of rebars to moisture absorbed by the concrete.
-This results in corrosion of rebars.
+This results in the corrosion of rebars.

 5. Improperly constructed joints that cause joint spalling

 Improperly constructed joints lead to the weak bond between materials at the joint that causes the spalling of concrete in joints.